-To receive further information about a charitable remainder trust, or to learn more about how your gift can help Bentley, please contact Liz Siladi, Director of Gift Planning and Senior Philanthropic Advisor, or Kris Otto, Associate Director of Gift Planning.
+To receive further information about a charitable remainder trust, or to learn more about how your gift can help Bentley, please contact Liz Siladi, Director of Gift Planning and Senior Philanthropic Advisor.

-- call Liz at 781-891-2475 or Kris at 781-891-2586 - email Liz at esiladi@bentley.edu or Kris at kotto@bentley.edu
+- call Liz at 781-891-2475 - email Liz at esiladi@bentley.edu

-We are pleased to provide this information to you; however, it should not be considered professional advice.
+^{} We are pleased to provide this information to you; however, it should not be considered professional advice.
 We encourage you to contact your own legal and/or tax advisor(s) for applicability to your personal circumstances.